-Although it is not compulsory, most members of the House of Representatives do begin their speeches by saying, ‘Thank you Speaker’.
+Although it is not compulsory, members of the House of Representatives begin their speeches by saying, ‘Thank you Speaker’.

-Firstly, it is a reminder that in the House of Representatives members are required to direct all their speeches, questions and comments through the Speaker.
-One of the formal rules, Standing Order 65(a) states, ‘Members addressing the House do so through the Speaker.’
-This helps to ensure the orderly running of the meeting and discourages members from engaging in private argument.
+Members do this as a reminder that speeches, questions and comments are to be directed through the Speaker of the House of Represenatives.
+One of the Standing Orders—rules—of the House states, ‘Members addressing the House do so through the Speaker.’
+This helps ensure the orderly running of the meeting and discourages members from engaging in private argument.

-Also, it is an acknowledgement of the very important role the Speaker performs in the House.
-They are in charge of the meeting and have been elected to the position; it is showing them respect.
+It is also an acknowledgement of the very important role the Speaker performs in the House.
+They are in charge of the meeting; it shows respect for their position.